 As a general guideline, students should plan to spend at least two to three hours outside of class each week for each course contact hour (that is, either a lecture hour or a lab hour).
 For example, a student enrolled in a course that has two lecture hours per week and three lab hours per week should plan to spend 10 to 15 hours per week outside of class completing work for that course.

 It is the student’s responsibility to plan a schedule that allows adequate time to complete the work required for each class.
 Students should seek additional information from their instructors regarding expectations for the time needed to complete all coursework.

 Faculty Office Hours

 All full-time College faculty members maintain office hours to conduct in-person meetings with students.
 Some faculty members also maintain online office hours for communication with students by email or other methods designated by the instructor.

 Flexibly Scheduled Courses

 The following policies and procedures pertain to flexibly scheduled course sections only:

-- Course sections with a beginning and/or ending date different than the first and last days of the regular semester schedule are considered flexibly scheduled.
+- Course sections with a beginning and/or ending date different than the first and last days of the regular (15-week) semester schedule are considered flexibly scheduled.
 Flexibly scheduled course sections are typically identified in the course schedule with alphabetical section designations.